AUDIOTOOL PARTNER WITH ESPORTS WORLD CUP FOR AN EPIC REMIX COMPETITION

 This high-profile panel of judges will select an overall winner.
 Along with a plus one, the ultimate winner will be flown to London to collaborate with leading virtual instrument developer Spitfire Audio on a commercial sample pack.
 As well as this money-can’t-buy experience, the winner will receive full credit and payment for their work.
 The sound library will be created with the final winner and Spitfire Audio at Abbey Road Studios.
 The winner will have the opportunity to work in one of the most legendary recording studios in the world with some of the best musicians in the world.
 Spitfire Audio have a track record for creating some of the most advanced and intricate sample libraries made, recorded by Grammy Award-winning engineers.

 “This will be an incredible experience for one extremely talented individual.
-We’re really excited to present the winner with this opportunity, but also to collaborate with an emerging music-maker and see what they can do when given world class resources in this iconic space” said Spitfire Audio CEO Paul Thomson
+We’re really excited to present the winner with this opportunity, but also to collaborate with an emerging music-maker and see what they can do when given world class resources in this iconic space” said Spitfire Audio Co-Founder Paul Thomson.

 The other Prizes include:

-The winner of each of the 18 contests will win a one-year Spitfire Audio LABS Pro subscription.
+The winner of each of the 18 contests will win a one-year Spitfire Audio LABS+ subscription.

 Mirta Gilson